Rexcrazy804/booru.hs/README.md

 ### Non nix installation

 > TODO <br>
-> Technically you should be able to install this on any distrobution with cabal.
+> Technically you should be able to install this on any distribution with cabal.
 > Potentially, even windows .w.

 ## Configuration